-Key words: Policy analysis, Policy evaluation, Evidence based policy, Policy advice, Policy advisers, Policy work, Think tanks, Qualitative Comparative methods, Evaluation methods
+Key words: Policy analysis, Policy evaluation, Evidence based policy, Policy advice, Policy advisers, Policy work, Think tanks, Evaluation methods, Qualitative Comparative methods

 H2020 Project ITS4Land 'Geospatial Technology Innovations for Land Security in East Africa'

 This project delivers an innovative suite of land tenure recording tools that responds to sub Saharan Africa’s immense challenge to rapidly and cheaply map millions of unrecognized land rights in the region (Rwanda, Kenya, Ethiopia).
 Established local, national, and international partnerships drive the project results beyond R&D into the commercial realm.
 Its4land combines an innovation process with emerging geospatial technologies to deliver land recording services that are end-user responsive, market driven and fit for purpose.
-The transdisciplinary work also develops supportive models for governance and capacity development.
-My task is to contribute to the latter objectives.
+The transdisciplinary work also develops supportive models for governance and capacity development, to which I am contributing.

 Past research projects